Royals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew McCutchen and the Pittsburgh Pirates take the field against Kyle Isbel and the Kansas City Royals on Monday at 8:10 PM ET, in the first of a three-game series at Kauffman Stadium.
+Connor Joe and Kyle Isbel hit the field when the Pittsburgh Pirates and Kansas City Royals meet on Tuesday at Kauffman Stadium.

-The Pirates have been listed as -115 moneyline favorites for this matchup against the Royals (-105).
-The over/under is 9 runs for this contest (with -115 odds to go over and -105 odds to go under).
+Bookmakers list the Royals as -155 favorites on the moneyline, while giving the underdog Pirates +125 moneyline odds to win.
+The over/under for the matchup has been set at 9 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.